Peonylum/Tomato-Timer/admin/meetings/011821-kickoff.md

 * Drafted team contract

 ## Meeting Logistics
-**Weekly Monday Stand-up Meeting at 6pm-7pm** Roles/Roster:
+**Weekly Monday Stand-up Meeting at 6pm-7pm**
+Roles/Roster:
 Every week we will have one person create a presentation and one person do notes.
+Note taker will push and assign presentation creator to review pull request.
-It will be based on a roster ordered alphabetically and we will go up the list:
+It will be based on a roster ordered alphabetically and we will go down the list:
 https://docs.google.com/spreadsheets/d/1UoaO2ntDrvAmDe8nV8F164JQYPTsovfv7M_ys8rCrS8/edit?usp=sharing

-Stand-up Meetings:
+Additional Stand-up Meetings:
 Done through whentomeet (will figure out asynchronously)

 Should check Slack (At least 1/19):